-In support of Wake County's restrictions designed to slow the spread of COVID-19, Town of Cary playgrounds are closed until further notice.
-Greenways, parks, and restrooms within parks remain open at this time.
+In support of Wake County’s announcement of restrictions designed to slow the spread of COVID-19, the Town of Cary has closed playgrounds effective Monday, March 23 at 8 a.m. until further notice.
+Greenways, parks, and restrooms within parks will remain open at this time.
+Per Governor Cooper's Executive Order 147, masks are now required in all public spaces where social distancing is not possible at all times.
 Learn more.

 601 Kildaire Farm Road